MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## File-sharing policies

-File-sharing policies are used to control whether Teams users and Dynamics 365 Remote Assist users can share files with each other.
+File-sharing policies are used to control whether a Dynamics 365 Remote Assist user or Microsoft Teams user can send files for a specific account.
+It doesn't affect whether they can receive files from other accounts.
+For example, you can disable a HoloLens user on a factory floor from sending screenshots.
+If this same user logs into the Teams account that has file sharing disabled, the **Attach** button will be unavailable.

 ### User experience in the HoloLens app